-Task Remarks

-Configuring a time range Optional

-Applicable to IPv4 and IPv6 ACLs.

-Configuring a basic ACL Required

-Task Remarks Configuring an advanced ACL Configure at least one task.
+Task Remarks Optional Configuring a fime range Applicable to IPv4 and IPv6 ACLs.
+Configuring a basic ACL Required Configuring an advanced ACL Configure at least one task.
 Configuring an Ethernet frame header ACL Applicable to IPv4 and IPv6 except that simple ACLs are for IPv6.
-Copying an ACL Optional Applicable to IPv4 and IPv6.
-Configuring packet filtering with ACLs Optional Applicable to IPv4 and IPv6.
+Optional Copying an ACL Applicable to IPv4 and IPv6.
+Conference and at file does with ACI.
+Optional Configuring packet filtering with ACLs Applicable to IPv4 and IPv6.